Mitchell Parish: Career

-Besides providing the lyrics to Hoagy Carmichael's "Stardust," the two collaborated on standards such as "Riverboat Shuffle" and "One Morning in May."
+Besides providing the lyrics to Hoagy Carmichael's "Stardust", the two collaborated on standards such as "Riverboat Shuffle" and "One Morning in May".

-In 1949, Parish added lyrics to bandleader Al Goodman's tune "The Allen Stroll," which was played as radio comedian Fred Allen took a stroll down "Allen's Alley," a featured segment of Allen's weekly show.
-The new song, "Carousel of Love," premiered on The Fred Allen Show on April 4, 1949.
+In 1949, Parish added lyrics to bandleader Al Goodman's tune "The Allen Stroll", which was played as radio comedian Fred Allen took a stroll down "Allen's Alley", a featured segment of Allen's weekly show.
+The new song, "Carousel of Love", premiered on The Fred Allen Show on April 4, 1949.
 It was sung by the DeMarco Sisters and played by Al Goodman and his Orchestra.

-In 1950, he wrote lyrics to Leroy Anderson's "The Syncopated Clock."
+In 1950, he wrote lyrics to Leroy Anderson's "The Syncopated Clock".
 In 1951, he wrote the English lyrics of the French song "Maître Pierre" which was written in 1948 by Henri Betti (music) and Jacques Plante (lyrics).
 The title song became "The Windmill Song" and the song was recorded by The Andrews Sisters with Gordon Jenkins and his Orchestra.

+He participated in the episode of To Tell the Truth aired on December 25, 1956, as a challenger.

 In 1972, he was inducted into the Songwriters Hall of Fame.
 He is the recipient of their Johnny Mercer Award.

-The Evolution of "Stardust"

-"Stardust" was conceived by Hoagy Carmichael in 1927 as a jazz instrumental, influenced by Bix Beiderbecke.
-Parish wrote the lyrics in 1929, and the song became a hit the following year in a recording by Isham Jones, who led one of the most popular orchestras of the pre-swing era.
-"Stardust" was resurrected during the swing era, when Benny Goodman and Tommy Dorsey both had hit versions.
-In 1940, Artie Shaw recorded "Stardust" and Tommy Dorsey recorded a second version featuring Frank Sinatra and the Pied Pipers.

-The song went on to have three other commercially significant lives, each in a different style.
-In 1957, it was a hit for Billy Ward and the Dominoes and the same year was the centerpiece of one of Nat King Cole's most successful albums, "Love Is the Thing."
-In 1978, Willie Nelson revived "Stardust" as a country ballad, as the title track to his album of the same title "Stardust", that sold three million copies.
-"Stardust" also became the title of a revue of Parish's lyrics.
-It was mounted off-Broadway, then moved briefly to Broadway the following year, where it was the last production in the Biltmore Theater.
-It ran for 101 performances and was revived in 1999.